jean-merelis/angular-components/projects/merelis/angular/README.md

 ### Example Test

-Here's an example of testing a component that uses `MerSelectComponent`:
+Here's an example of testing a component that uses `MerSelect`:

 ```typescript
 import { Component } from '@angular/core';